matthewkapfhammer/MotionBuilderSublime/README.md

 3. Optionally edit the keymap file to change the default hotkey from <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>shift</kbd>+<kbd>return</kbd> to something else.

-Note - Ideally you would make your custom changes to the user settings and not the default settings, so that they do not get overwritten when the plugin is updated.
+Note: Ideally you would make your custom changes to the user settings and not the default settings, so that they do not get overwritten when the plugin is updated.

 ### Usage